open-contracting/standard/DEPLOYMENT.md

 # Merging in schema changes

 ```
-Checklist:
+Before merge:
+- [ ] Set up a dev instance of Cove using the new schema, and run tests against it

+After merge:
-- [ ] Run Cove's tests with it using the new schema
+- [ ] Update live Cove to use the new schema

 ```